Dear Campference 2019 attendees,

 Why do we attend conferences?

-That must have seemed like a good idea when the organisers thought of it – after all, who wouldn’t want to camp out in sunny California?
-Unfortunately, on the second day, the heavens opened and we had a month’s rainfall in one day.
-The site was awash, but the playwork spirit came to the fore, and in the end, it felt as though the event had actually been enhanced by the incredible weather.
+That must have seemed like a good idea when the organisers thought of it.
+After all, who wouldn’t want to camp out in sunny California?
+Unfortunately, on the second day, the heavens opened.
+We had a month’s rainfall in one day.
+The site was awash but the playwork spirit came to the fore. in the end, it felt as though the event had actually been enhanced by the incredible weather.

 However, the thing that particularly struck me about the Campference was the thirst for knowledge of the attendees.
-People came from all over America, and in some cases far beyond.
-I met playwork people from Japan, Australia, Kenya, and Guatemala.
-They came with enthusiasm and positivity, and above all an intense desire to learn more about playwork.
-At the end of one of the evening sessions, I was one of the Panelists who were given the task of summing up the playwork approach in a few words.
-I think the questioner probably expected me to fall back on my usual ‘fun, freedom and flexibility,’ but I had just been talking about the therapeutic aspects of playwork, and so I said “unconditional positive regard.”
+This playwork conference reflection captures that drive to learn, share and grow in our practice.
+People came from all over America.
+In some cases, far beyond.
+I met playwork people from Japan, Australia, Kenya and Guatemala.
+They came with enthusiasm and positivity.
+Above all, an intense desire to learn more about playwork.
+At the end of one of the evening sessions, I was one of the Panelists.
+We were given the task of summing up the playwork approach in a few words.
+I think the questioner probably expected me to fall back on my usual ‘fun, freedom and flexibility.’
+However, I had just been talking about the therapeutic aspects of playwork and so I said “unconditional positive regard.”

 Fraser on stage with Erin, Luke and Michele, the panellists at Campference 2017.

-In this response, I was drawing on the work of the humanistic psychologist, Carl Rogers and the play therapist, Virginia Axline.
-Humanistic theory would see the playwork environment as characterised by respect, understanding and openness on the part of the playworker – an environment where the child is free to express their feelings completely.
-In such an environment the role of the playworker is that of a selfless helper, whose task is to satisfy the child’s fundamental need to play, while at the same time developing warm human relationships.
+In this response, I was drawing on the work of Carl Rogers and Virginia Axline.
+Carl Rogers was a humanistic psychologist, and Virginia Axline was a play therapist.
+Humanistic theory views the playwork environment as one of respect, understanding, and openness from the playworker.
+It should be a space where the child can freely express their feelings.
+In this setting, the playworker takes the role of a selfless helper.
+Their task is to meet the child’s basic need to play.
+At the same time, they build warm, human relationships with the children they support.

-I hope this year’s Campference lives up to expectations, and that all those attending maintain ‘acceptance of and enduring warmth towards each other’ – in the spirit of playwork.
+I hope the 2019 Campference lives up to expectations and that all those attending maintain ‘acceptance of and enduring warmth towards each other’ – in the spirit of playwork.
+May this playwork conference reflection help guide your continued journey in support of children’s play.

 Prof. Fraser Brown